joshuahoeflich/cs325-environment/README.md

 2. Clone this repository onto your machine and `cd` into it.

-3. Run:

-   nix-shell
+3. Run `nix-shell` in the directory you entered in the last step.

 Tada!
 You're done.
 Everything is now set up.

 ## Commands

+If you want to run tests for a particular exercise, create a file named `$EXERCISE_NAME.lisp` and run `ai test $EXAMPLE_NAME.lisp` in your terminal.
+If you want to run the tests in watch mode,

+    ai test $EXAMPLE.lisp --watch

+Should do the trick.

 If you want to run the code critic on a bit of common lisp, do:

     ai critic $FILE_NAME

 Where `$FILE_NAME` is the name of the file with the code you're working on.
-If you want the critic to give you feedback every time you change the file, do:
+If you want the critic to give you feedback every time you change that file, do:

     ai critic $FILE_NAME --watch